What is winter die-back?

 What can be done to overcome winter die-back?

-It is difficult to make structural changes to anything that is causing a lack of airflow over the surface of your lawn or reducing the amount of sunlight.
-So it is best to give your lawn the best advantage possible given its current circumstances.
-There are a few things that we can do:
+It is difficult to make structural changes to anything (such as buildings or fences) that are causing a lack of airflow over the surface of your lawn or reducing the amount of sunlight.
+So it is best to give your lawn the most advantage possible given its current circumstances.
+During the winter, make sure you use lawn as little as possible.
+If you need to get from one side of the lawn to the other (for example, if you need to get to a shed at the back of your lawn), install a pathway.
+Try and limit the amount of times your pets use the lawn.
+There are also a few other things that we can do:

 Improve soil drainage